Sanrax/flashcart-guides/docs/cart-guides/r4i-sdhc.md

         Pico-Launcher is compatible with **ALL** DSTT hardware, including all DEMON carts.
 Combined with Pico-Loader, it can be used as a full kernel, and supports almost all retail DS games.
 It features a material-inspired user interface, and an extremely fast loader.

-    !!! warning "Cheats, Soft-Reset, and RTS"
+    !!! warning "Soft-Reset & RTS Not Supported"

-        Note that Pico-Launcher/Loader currently does not support using cheats, and soft-reset to the game menu is also unsupported.
-If these features are important to you, consider using R4iMenu or YSMenu.
-Note that if cheats are a primary concern, YSMenu is the best choice.
-R4iMenu can have issues with some cheat codes.
+        Note that Pico-Launcher/Loader currently does not support soft-resetting to the game menu.
+If this is important to you, consider using R4iMenu or YSMenu.

         Real-Time-Save (save states), are only supported in R4iMenu.
 Follow the R4iMenu guide if this is a feature you'd like to use.